rschristopher/rschristopher.github.io/src/criticisms/index.md

  that understanding.
 In practice if these critics were right,
  Bitcoin should have been dead years ago.
-And yet the quality of the criticisms haven't seemed to improve.
+And yet despite this, the quality of the criticisms haven't improved as Bitcoin has succeeded.
-It is noise that seems to just get louder.
+The criticism has become incessant noise with very little signal.

 !!! warning "*The biggest risk to Bitcoin is its lack of competent crítics.*"

+This suggests
-This suggests that Bitcoin is actually *true*, and that the critics are plainly stupid, lazy, and intellectually dishonest.
+ that the critics are stupid,
+ lazy, and intellectually dishonest
+ (being so unabashedly uninterested in the pursuit of truth).
-Most are propagandists defending the status quo, accepting without question the dictates of power.
+In fact, most of the media today seems to function as propaganda defending the status quo, and accepting without question the dictates of power.

 However,
  this also presents a significant weakness of
  Bitcoin.
-Lack of competent criticism for something as important as money, and the separation of money and state, poses a serious risk.
+Lack of competent criticism poses a serious risk.
+Especially for something as important as money and the separation of money and state.

-E.g., if you discovered that Bitcoin is going to bring about a catastrophe, how would you stop it?
+E.g., if the critics were right and Bitcoin proves to be dangerous, how would you stop it?
  Could you stop it?